rohankshir/rohankshir.github.io/_posts/2015-12-25-analyzing-twitter-part-3.md

 ## Bigrams

 Viewing words in isolation in a document can be a simple and effective, but often falls victim to the problems outlined above.
-Computational linguists ameleliorate this by looking at sequences of words.
+Computational linguists ameliorate these issues by observing at sequences of words.
 Bigrams are two words in sequence that occur in a document.
 More generally, an [`n-gram`](https://en.wikipedia.org/wiki/N-gram) is a sequence of *n* words in text. `n-gram` models are used in all types of language applications, such as word prediction, speech recognition, spelling correction, language identification, etc.

 How do we count all the bigrams in a collection of tweets?
 We can aggregate all the tweets into a single sequence of words, while separating each tweet with a separator word, such as "STOP".